spikedoanz/public/wirehead-blog.md

 )
 ```

-And then press play (this runs an infinite loop)
+And then press play (this runs an infinite loop).
 ```python
 wirehead_runtime.run_generator()
 ```